Icebox cake is so easy to make and one of the most delicious desserts ever. Layers of cookies, whipped cream and chocolate are a decadent treat!

 Icebox Cake Tips and Tricks

-★ Don’t worry about taking your cake out of the freezer ahead of time to thaw like you would with an ice cream cake.
-This Icebox Cake never freezes solid, so you can take it out and slice immediately!
+🟢 Don’t worry about taking your cake out of the freezer ahead of time to thaw like you would with an ice cream cake.
+This cake never freezes solid, so you can take it out and slice immediately!

 Where Did Icebox Cakes Come From?

-The icebox cake was inspired by similar desserts like the charlotte and the trifle.
-The Icebox Cake was first introduced to the US during World War I and gained popularity in the 1920s and 1930s.
+It was inspired by similar desserts like the charlotte and the trifle.
+It was first introduced to the US during World War I and gained popularity in the 1920s and 1930s.

 This style of cake was developed before the advent of modern electric refrigerators and freezers, and so it was originally stored in the icebox.
 Hence, we call it an Icebox Cake!